vladbph/cymatix-doc/README.md

     "t_prompt":"It is 1:38PM"
 }
 ```
-This is actually tricky example. [`zCymatix`](http://www.zcymatix.com) platform does not act on user requests.
-It only inferes the intents and slots and follows the conversation flows. `t_prompt`'s time value above must be provided by the client application.
-The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value.
+There is a derivative: `F<n_steps>~`.
+For example `F2~`, where `n_steps = 2`: Do not remember current inference and remove 2 top items from the history/memory.
+You can think of this prefix as return command from a function.
+It allows to keep the train of thought of main conversation, if 'function call' or micro conversation is finished.

 * ## `P~` prefix.
 One step back command
-The prefix tells the framework to take last/previous inference in the history and return it.
+The prefix tells framework to take last inference in the history and return it.
 It is useful for cases when user asks, 'What did you say?'
 'Repeat please?'.
 ```
-Bot>What type of pizza would you like?
-User>What?
+.bot
-Bot>What type of pizza would you like?
+    QUESTION_X: What type of pizza would you like?
+    .user
+        P~REPEAT: What?
 ```
+Intent `P~REPEAT` will trigger automatic return of `What type of pizza would you like?` in t_prompt field of the inference.
+You don't have to define the value of `P~REPEAT` in the `.prompt` section.

 Please note, if previous intent was either R~ or I~ or X~, there will be no history records available.
 To have access  previous prompt always - consider training sample:
 ```